Care for Chronic Conditions

 Workshops Offer Practical Tips

-Check out the Living Well With Chronic Conditions workshops that Group Health includes in benefits for members, at no extra cost.
+Check out the Living Well With Chronic Conditions workshops that Group Health offers members at no extra cost.

 This six-week program can help you learn skills that can improve your health.
 You may attend group sessions or participate online.
 Participants report having more energy, fewer symptoms, less disability, and better communication with their doctors.